a designer tests a serif font with a swatch of brand colors

 4. Alegreya

 Alegreya is another serif typeface that you can use on your website.
 It was originally created for literature, so it is ideal for long texts.
-It also works well for literary blogs or virtual bookshops.
+It would also work well for literary blogs or virtual bookshops.

 5. Open Sans